aurelilia/dotfiles/README.md

 ## Deploying
 ### Requirements
-For this to work, you'll need a local repo serving some AUR packages that ansible will be trying to install.
+For this to work, you'll need to do one of 2 things:

+- Recommended: Setup a local repo serving some AUR packages that ansible will be trying to install.
 The configuration for this is in `roles/system/files/pacman.conf`.
 I recommend using `aurutils` for this.

-**If you don't want to do this**, you can install them manually.
+- Install required AUR packages manually.
 Remove the marked section from `roles/dotfiles/vars/main.yml` as well as the marked repo in `roles/system/files/pacman.conf`, and install the packages manually.
 The packages you'll need from the AUR are as follows:
 `dracula-gtk-theme dracula-qt5-theme i3lock-fancy-git picom-git polybar tela-icon-theme ttf-comfortaa yay`

-Finally, put your desired wallpapers into `data/wallpapers`.
+Additionally, put your desired wallpapers into `data/wallpapers`.
 They are shuffled at login.

 ### Deploy
 To deploy this, first modify the `inventory` to contain the hostnames of the devices you want to deploy to, and change `remote_user` in `ansible.cfg`.

-For the locking script, you will need a HASSIO token (lock state tracking).
+For the locking script, you will need a Home Assistant token (lock state tracking).
 Supply with `-e "hassio_token=my_token"` when running `ansible-playbook`.
 If you don't want to use this feature, simply supply the token "NONE".

 Lastly, you need some host vars.
 See `host_vars/host_vars.example` for a template,